What does a computer matching program do?

 If the student has submitted the priority choices and then changes his/her career plans, he/she must notify D&D Digital in writing or by email prior to the deadline date of their decision to withdraw from the matching process.
-Applicants must check the Computer Matching Calendar to obtain deadline dates each matching cycle.
+Applicants must check the Computer Matching Calendar to obtain deadline dates for each match cycle.

 Do some students receive matches to more than one DI?

 No. Students are given only one match that is, the highest priority choice on their list for which a program match occurs.

 Can a program require acceptance into a graduate program in conjunction with the DI and still participate in computer matching?

 Yes.
 Applicants should be advised to submit the application to the graduate school at the same time the DI application is submitted.
 The program's list of preferred applicants should include only those who also meet the graduate school requirements.

 Our program admits applicants during each of four academic quarters.
 It is difficult for us to participate in a selection process with only two appointment dates.